dpgaspar/Flask-AppBuilder/docs/security.rst

     class MySecurityManager(SecurityManager):
         user_model = MyUser
         userdbmodelview = MyUserDBModelView

+Note that this is for AUTH_DB, so if your using:

+- AUTH_DB override userdbmodelview
+- AUTH_LDAP override userldapmodelview
+- AUTH_REMOTE_USER override userremoteusermodelview
+- AUTH_OID override useroidmodelview

 Finally (as shown on the previous example) tell F.A.B. to use your SecurityManager class, so when initializing **AppBuilder** (on __init__.py)::